alessandroNarcisi96/FraudDetection/README.md

 So let's say our model says "It is a fraud,run to check!"<br/>
 With precision we can see how believable it is this warning.<br/>

-Recall is essential as it shows how many fraud transaction we are able to catch.<br/>
+Recall is essential as it shows how many fraud transactions we are able to catch.<br/>

 ### Precision-Recall Trade-Off